bfbachmann/ks/README.md

 # ks

-`ks` (short for "kube switch") is a simple command line utility for managing and switching between Kubernetes contexts and namespaces.
+`ks` (short for "kube switch") is a simple command-line tool for managing and switching between Kubernetes contexts and namespaces.
 It is primarily designed to handle cases where the user has multiple and frequently-changing kubeconfig files.

 ## Installing

 Find the appropriate binary for your system under [releases](https://github.com/bfbachmann/ks/releases).

+You can also build it yourself using `make install` (`go build && go install`).

 ## How It Works